Nelson Velazquez Preview, Player Props: Royals vs. Cubs

 Cubs Pitching Rankings

-- The 8.4 strikeouts per nine innings compiled by the Cubs pitching staff ranks 22nd in the league.
+- The 8.4 strikeouts per nine innings put together by the Cubs pitching staff ranks 22nd in MLB.

-- The Cubs have a 4.23 team ERA that ranks 15th among all league pitching staffs.
+- The Cubs have a 4.23 team ERA that ranks 16th among all MLB pitching staffs.

-- The Cubs surrender the eighth-fewest home runs in baseball (136 total, 1.1 per game).
+- The Cubs surrender the seventh-fewest home runs in baseball (136 total, 1.1 per game).

-- In his most recent appearance on Saturday against the Toronto Blue Jays, the lefty threw five innings, allowing three earned runs while surrendering six hits.
+- The righty last appeared on Wednesday against the Chicago White Sox, when he threw six innings, allowing three earned runs while giving up seven hits.

+- In 16 games this season, the 33-year-old has a 4.19 ERA and 5.9 strikeouts per nine innings, while giving up a batting average of .253 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.